You've found a lifelong ally.

 Let’s start at the beginning.

 Lycopene touches our lives from before they are fully our own and well into early childhood.
-According to studies antioxidant supplementation, particularly in the form of lycopene, may be beneficial to first-time mothers.1
+Working alongside a-tocopherol, lycopene helps increase sperm motility, and studies have shown that antioxidant supplementation, particularly in the form of lycopene and other tomato carotenoids, may be beneficial to first-time mothers.2

 It appears that the benefits continue after birth, too.
-One study found that infants whose mothers consumed seven or more servings of fruit a day exhibited an increase in cognitive development.2 That increase was enhanced even further by fruits containing lycopene.2 In young children the carotenoid may promote skin health and resilience.
+One study found that infants whose mothers consumed seven or more servings of fruit a day exhibited an increase in cognitive development.2 That increase was enhanced even further by fruits containing lycopene.3*

 As we come into our own as adults, so does lycopene.
-Exercise is a vital part of any healthy lifestyle, and studies show that lycopene supplementation can ease exertion-induced stress in a variety of ways.
-The superstar carotenoid can help maintain healthy lungs during intense exercise,4 may improve vascular endothelial dilation in ultra-marathon runners,5 and may help prevent free radical damage induced by physical activity.6
+Exercise is a vital part of any healthy lifestyle, and studies show that carotenoid supplementation can ease exertion-induced stress in a variety of ways.
+Lycopene, zeaxanthin, and lutein4 work as antioxidants to help maintain healthy lungs during intense exercise,5 may improve vascular endothelial dilation in ultra-marathon runners,6 and may help prevent free radical damage induced by physical activity.7*

 This is a smooth move.

 Skin is the body’s largest organ.
 As we grow older, it requires more upkeep to maintain its softness, radiance, and resilience.
-However, there is a positive association between antioxidant levels in skin and the perceived smoothness of the epidermis.7 Carotenoids like lycopene work hard from the inside out to keep skin looking and feeling healthy.
+However, there is a positive association between antioxidant levels in skin and the perceived smoothness of the epidermis.8 Carotenoids like lycopene, lutein, and beta-carotene work hard from the inside out to keep skin looking and feeling healthy.*

 Life always finds a way.

-Cardiovascular wellness becomes an even higher priority as the years pass by.
-In middle-aged adults, carotenoids have a positive impact on heart health.
-In a human study, lycopene levels increased after supplementation and correlated with a decrease in oxidized, low-density lipoprotein (ox-LDL) cholesterol.10 Additionally the Mediterranean diet, which includes plenty of tomatoes and other plants high in phytonutrients, is thought to be a factor in supporting the health and longevity found in that part of the world as compared to Northern Europe and other Western countries.11
+Cardiovascular wellness becomes an even higher priority as the years pass by, and phytonutrients like astaxanthin, phytoene, and phytofluene can combine with lycopene to create antioxidant effects that have positive impacts on heart health.11 In a human study, lycopene helped maintain oxidized low-density lipoprotein (ox-LDL) levels already in the normal range.12 Additionally the Mediterranean diet, which includes plenty of tomatoes and other plants high in phytonutrients, is thought to be a factor in supporting the health and longevity found in that part of the world as compared to Northern Europe and other Western countries.13*

 Keep the vision thriving.